List of Euphoria characters: Cassandra "Cassie" Howard

 Cassie is a sweet and popular girl who enjoys ice skating and is Lexi's older sister.
 Facing objectification from a young age, as well as her father leaving her family, has left the need for male validation as her Achilles' heel.
 She has had multiple past relationships which often ended in revenge porn of her being spread.
+She is Maddy's closest friend and confidant, even having a stronger bond with Maddy than with Lexi.

-In the first season she enters a relationship with McKay, who she later breaks up with following an abortion.
-Seeking comfort, she has a secret fling with Nate in the second season, causing her to lose her sense of self and ruining her friendship with Maddy.
+In the first season, she enters a relationship with McKay, who she later breaks up with after he gets her pregnant causing her to have an abortion.
+Seeking comfort, she engages in a secret relationship with Nate in the second season, causing her to lose her sense of self and eventually ruining her friendship with Maddy when the truth comes out.
+The betrayal causes Cassie to be ostracized and she isolates herself further from everyone.
+In the season finale, Cassie has a public meltdown in relation to Lexi's original school play and Nate ending their relationship.
+Trying to embrace her self-proclaimed title as “the villain”, it leads to further ridicule from her fellow students and a physical altercation with Maddy.